Students may choose to study to different levels according to their circumstances and goals.

 Naseehah/Advices (10 minutes)

-The academic year runs from the last week of August until mid-July.
+The academic year runs from the last week of August until late July.

 Click here to view the year planner.